luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **assign** (PublicKey &&): The given PublicKey

-: Moves a given publicKey to the current one.
+Usage: Moves a given publicKey to the current one.

 <br>